-In contrast to the Board, the Administrator finds that the policy interpretation in section 2534.5B, requiring the hospital-based costs to be compared to 112 percent of the group's mean per diem costs, is an appropriate method of applying the reasonable cost requirements and is not inequitable.
-Relevant to the reasonable cost determination, in the case of free-standing SNFs, Congress set the RCLs at the peer group mean costs.
-19 In the case of hospital-based SNFs, Congress determined it appropriate to set the cost limits at an amount less than the peer group mean costs.
-The Administrator agrees with the Board that, presumably, Congress believed there to be no adequate justification for the higher mean per diem costs of hospital-based SNFs relative to free-standing SNFs, other than the possibility that higher hospital-based SNF costs are due to inefficiencies.
-Thus, as validated by its Report to Congress, 20 CMS properly determined, in developing the exception process, that 50 percent of the difference between the free-standing SNF and the hospitalbased SNF cost limits, i.e., the "gap," was due to hospital-based SNFs' inefficiencies.
+In contrast to the Board, the Administrator finds that the policy interpretation in § 2543.5B, requiring the hospital-based SNF costs to be compared to 112 percent of the group's mean per diem costs, is an appropriate method of applying the reasonable cost requirements and is not inequitable.
+Relevant to the reasonable cost determination, in the case of free-standing SNFs, Congress set the RCLs at the peer group mean costs.20 In the case of hospital-based SNFs, Congress determined it appropriate to set the cost limits at an amount less than the peer group mean costs.
+Congress believed there to be no adequate justification for the higher mean per diem costs of hospital-based SNFs relative to free-standing SNFs, other than the possibility that higher hospital-based SNF costs are due to inefficiencies.
+Thus, as validated by its Report to Congress, 21 CMS properly determined, in developing the exception process, that 50 percent of the difference between the free-standing SNF and the hospital-based SNF cost limits, i.e., the "gap," was due to hospital-based SNFs' inefficiencies.
 As such costs are not reasonable, CMS properly determined that these costs could not be reimbursed pursuant to the exception process.